 The University is dedicated to encouraging a racially and culturally diverse student body.
 Such diversity is critical to a compassionate and worldly individual in our global society.
-The Coordinator of International Student Activities, Tricia Hernandez, in the Office of Students Affairs, 910-277-2345, provides personal assistance and programing for international students.
 Information on student visas and other government documentation is available through the Registrar, located in LA 133, 910-277-3975.